Vaccine Info

 nOPV2 Comparison With mOPV2

-While nOPV2 has resulted in new emergences of cVDPV2, the number of cVDPV2 emergences is estimated to be approximately four-fold lower than if mOPV2 had been used.
+While nOPV2 has led to the emergence of new cVDPV2, the number of cVDPV2 emergences is estimated to be approximately four times lower than if mOPV2 had been used.

 nOPV2 Polio Vaccine News

-March 23, 2024 - A scientific paper reviewed the nOPV2 development through rollout and WHO prequalification, and it is being applied to combat global health emergencies.
+March 23, 2024: A scientific paper reviewed the development of nOPV2 through rollout and WHO prequalification.
+It is being applied to combat global health emergencies.

 February 9, 2024 - PLOS One published: One billion doses and WHO prequalification of nOPV2: Implications for the global polio situation and beyond